Eight Ways to Declutter Your Kitchen Worktops

 3. Sensible Arrangements

-When returning items to your kitchen after a refit, make a plan.
-Zone your small appliances, bakeware, pans and chopping boards.
+When returning items to your kitchen after a refit, make a plan to declutter your kitchen worktops.
+Zone your small appliances, bakeware, pans, and chopping boards to create an organised space.
 Stock corner cupboards or high cabinets with rarely used or seasonal appliances like a fondue set and turkey platter.
-This leaves the more accessible space for more frequently used appliances like a juicer or sandwich toaster.
-Ease of accessibility will allay the temptation to leave these things out on surfaces.
+This frees up accessible space for frequently used appliances like a juicer or sandwich toaster.
+A well-organised kitchen ensures ease of accessibility, reducing the temptation to leave items out and helping you maintain clutter-free kitchen worktops.

 4. Counting Crockery

-You don’t need several sets of crockery.
-Gone are the days of everyday and best.
-Discard chipped plates and bowls.
-Either invest in one set of crockery that works for everyday and occasions, or promote your ‘best’ crockery to everyday.
-The additional cupboard or dresser space will allow you to use the space for letters and paperwork so you can keep those surfaces clear.
+You don’t need several sets of crockery gone are the days of everyday and best.
+Discard chipped plates and bowls and either invest in one set of crockery that works for both daily use and special occasions or promote your ‘best’ crockery to everyday use.
+By doing so, you’ll free up valuable cupboard or dresser space, making room for letters and paperwork.
+This simple step will help you declutter your kitchen worktops, keeping your surfaces clear and organised for a more functional and stylish kitchen.

 5. Keeping Aloft

-Wall storage is versatile, convenient and, when chosen correctly, attractive in its own right.
-A wall mounted paper towel holder, fruit basket or spice rack works well.
+Wall storage is versatile, convenient, and, when chosen correctly, attractive in its own right.
+A wall-mounted paper towel holder, fruit basket or spice rack works well.
 Include a magnetic strip to hold knives.
-Keep cook books (sticking to the ones that you actually use!) on shelves rather than your worktop.
+Keep cookbooks (sticking to the ones that you use!) on shelves rather than your worktop.
 Try not to do all of these things, though, as you run the risk of simply moving clutter to the walls!

 6. Everyday Habits

-Decluttering requires daily maintenance.
-This makes it sound hard, but it’s all about forming good habits.
-Dirty dishes should go directly into the dishwasher or sink.
-Ensure that you wipe down surfaces before going to bed each night.
-Don’t allow paperwork to be left on the kitchen worktop.
-Your stone surfaces will remain clear, as will your sense of mental clarity!
+Decluttering your kitchen worktops requires daily maintenance.
+This may sound challenging, but it’s all about forming good habits.
+Dirty dishes should go directly into the dishwasher or sink, and wiping down surfaces before bed ensures a tidy space.
+Avoid letting paperwork pile up on your kitchen worktops, and keep them clean and clutter-free.
+By making these small changes, you can declutter your kitchen worktops effortlessly, helping your stone surfaces stay clear just like your sense of mental clarity!

 7. Integration Inspiration